croquet/wordpress-webshowcase-plugin/readme.md

 Visit [croquet.io/webshowcase](https://croquet.io/webshowcase) for more information about Web Showcase.

+Note that the Croquet Metaverse Web Showcase used the Croquet network, but it has migrated to the Multisynq network.
+Users now obtain the API key from Multisynq to use it.

 ### Features

 * Low-latency, real-time virtual collaboration embedded within a WordPress post or page.